cloud-native-toolkit/site-developer-guide/docs/setup/fast-start.md

     1. Navigate to the [IBM Open Labs - Red Hat OpenShift on IBM Cloud](https://developer.ibm.com/openlabs/openshift){: target="_blank" .external }
     2. Select the **Bring Your Own Application - Launch Lab** button
-    3. Sign-in to the IBM Cloud or signup if you don't already have an IBM account
+    3. Sign-in to the IBM Cloud or sign up if you don't already have an IBM account
     4. When the Lab has been launched, forward the instructions in the left panel to show the 2nd page, **Quick Links and Common Commands**.
 Here you can see the command line commands to log into your IBM cloud account and also the OpenShift cluster.

         1. Log into the IBM cloud using the command prompt on the left side of the lab browser screen.
 Use the `ibmcloud login` command.
 Enter your email then password when prompted then select account **DTECLOUD**.
 Press enter to skip selecting a region and choose 'N' if prompted to update the ibmcloud utility.